ShaquilleJulien/InstacartBasketAnalysis/README.md

 Data and Tools
 The tools used for this analysis is python.

 Instacart Data Sets:
-● Data Dictionary
+“The Instacart Online Grocery Shopping
-● Citation (required in your final report): “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on <date>.
+Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle.